 - …can happily subsist on just a few hours of sleep per night, and still be patient moms and loving spouses all day long.

-Now, not all of these are unachievable dreams — some of these bullet points may describe you, actually!
-(Although if the bit about the girlish figure fits you, I have to ask — what’s your secret???! 😉 And that one about never raising your voice — could someone please tell me how to manage that on a daily basis??)
-But the point is that there is NO mom out there who fully fits this profile – because it’s not realistic.
+Now, not all of these are unachievable dreams.
+Some of these bullet points may describe you, actually!
+(Although if the bit about the girlish figure fits you, I have to ask — what’s your secret???!)
+And that one about never raising your voice — could someone please tell me how to manage that on a daily basis??)
+But the point is that there is NO mom out there who fully fits this profile.
+Because it’s not realistic.
 A mom who could pull all that off would be more robot than human.
-Especially that last one — while a small percentage of you may be able to function long-term on very little sleep, I’ll be you’re doing just that – functioning.
+Especially that last one — while a small percentage of you may be able to function long-term on very little sleep, I’ll bet you’re doing just that – functioning.
 Not living life to the fullest, not enjoying your family and your life – just functioning.
 And I’ll bet that most of you (me included) can’t even function on just a few hours of sleep for very long.

-You know, I used to wish SO HARD that I was the kind of mom who could be up with the baby all night long and then be sweet and calm and happy the next day — but I’m not.
+You know, I used to wish SO HARD that I was the kind of mom who could be up with the baby all night long and then be sweet and calm and happy the next day.
+But I’m not.
 Not by a long shot, actually!
-I need a minimum of 6 hours at night to function well the next day, and if I have a few nights in a row of getting less than 8 hours of sleep, I need to make up for it with one or two nights of getting 9 or 9.5 hours.
-I used to feel bad about this – can you believe that?
-I used to feel guilty for needing to get the recommended amount of sleep each night.
+I need a minimum of 6 hours at night to function well the next day.
+If I have a few nights in a row of getting less than 8 hours of sleep, I need to make up for it with one or two nights of getting 9 or 9.5 hours.
+In the past, I used to feel bad about this – can you believe that?
+I’d feel guilty for needing to get the recommended amount of sleep each night.
 But it’s true – and I’ll bet most of you can relate.
-Because that’s not what super-mom is supposed to do; she’s not supposed to let a little thing like constant sleep deprivation slow her down!
+Because that’s not what super-mom is supposed to do.
+She’s not supposed to let a little thing like constant sleep deprivation slow her down!

 Is Sleep Training Selfish?
 For Some Of Us…Technically Yes!